 Generally, an enterprise-wide IT asset inventory is a comprehensive listing of an organization’s IT assets with corresponding descriptive information, such as data regarding identification of the asset (e.g., vendor, asset type, asset name/number), version of the asset (e.g., application or OS version), and asset assignment (e.g., person accountable for the asset, location of the asset).An IT asset inventory frequently separates entries into three categories:

 - Hardware assets: physical components, including electronic devices and media, which make up an organization’s networks and systems.

 - Software assets: programs and applications that run on an organization’s electronic devices.

 - Data assets: information (including ePHI) that an organization creates, receives, maintains, or transmits on its network, electronic devices, and media.

+ConclusionAn IT asset inventory is an important part of an organization’s overall cybersecurity posture and HIPAA compliance.
+There are free tools and resources to help create and maintain one, as well as specialized vendors that can generate them with automated system scans.
 Such an inventory also makes it easier to track software updates and security patches.
 And once all IT assets are identified, it becomes easier to identify and isolate "rogue devices" connected to a computer network, either by an unknowing employee or a malicious party.
 SEE ALSO: HIPAA Compliant Email: the Definitive Guide